 Amazing Spinach Salad with Sweet-Spicy Nuts, Apples, Feta and Bacon

 - 16 ounces baby spinach or spring greens, or a combination

 - ½ small red onion, slivered (see note about tempering the onion flavor)

-- 1 cup Feta cheese crumbles, more or less to taste
+- 1 cup feta cheese crumbles, more or less to taste

 - 1 cup dried cranberries or cherries, more or less to taste